 To summarize the many points made above, consider these recommendations for handling your business and private investments in your divorce:

-Engage valuation experts and/or M&A professionals to accurately determine the asset or business value.
+Engage valuation experts and/or merger and acquisitions professionals to accurately determine the asset or business value.
 Consult a tax expert to understand the tax implications of various division scenarios.
 Retain a transaction attorney experienced in business valuation and divorce.
 Start with your divorce attorney or a divorce finance professional to determine what specialists noted above may be applicable to your case.

 Obtain operating documents (partnership agreements, shareholder agreements, operating agreements) that outline transfer restrictions and management rights.
 Request any historical formal valuations and gather historical financial information (tax returns, financial statements).
-While this may not be a full list of information needed, this will give you a solid foundation for your divorce team to understand how to proceed and best advise you.
+While this may not be all the information needed, this will give you a solid foundation for your divorce team to understand how to proceed and best advise you.

-- Recommendation #3: Think carefully before retaining joint ownership of an asset after you’re divorced.
+- Think carefully before retaining joint ownership of an asset after you’re divorced.

 Joint ownership can lead to ongoing conflict and complications.
 While this may seem like the simplest outcome today, keeping financial ties may result in continued emotional and financial stress.
 Ultimately, you may find yourself in another legal battle as a result.
 Carefully consider the ongoing quality of your relationship and ability to work together.

-- Recommendation #4: Pay for a valuation from a licensed valuation professional.
+- Pay for a valuation from a licensed valuation professional.

 While it may seem costly, a professional valuation is crucial for ensuring a fair and equitable division of assets.
 As the saying goes, don’t step over dollars to pick up pennies!
 Foregoing a professional valuation may carry what seems like a significant cost.
 However, in our experience, this cost is often a small fraction of the overall value of the business itself.
 In these cases, consider a professional valuation as insurance for your peace of mind and confidence that you are getting a fair and equitable deal.